Supersymmetric hybrid inflation with non-minimal coupling to gravity: Superconformal theory in supergravity

-where $\mathcal{J}(\mathcal{X})$ and $\bar{\mathcal{J}}(\bar{\mathcal{X}})$ are the holomorphic functions of scalars.
-Such supergravity theories in which scalars are conformally coupled to gravity, kinetic terms are canonical, and the supergravity potential coincides with the global theory potential are known as Canonical Superconformal Supergravity (CSS) models \cite{Ferrara0}.
-The supergravity potential in CSS Jordan frame is same as the global SUSY scalar potential \cite{Ferrara0, Mazumdar, Kallosh}.
-The F-term of this potential, on which we are interested is
+The supergravity theories in which scalars are conformally coupled to gravity, kinetic terms are canonical, and the supergravity potential coincides with the global theory potential are known as Canonical Superconformal Supergravity (CSS) models \cite{Ferrara0}.
+The supergravity potential in CSS Jordan frame for generic cubic superpotential is same as the global SUSY scalar potential \cite{Ferrara0,Kallosh,Mazumdar}.
+The F-term of this potential is

 where sum is taken over all the superfields $\mathcal{X^\alpha}$.
-The corresponding F-term supergravity potential in CSS Einstein frame is related with the frame function (\ref{eq11}) or with the conformal factor (\ref{eq12}) via the relation (\ref{eq8}).
+The corresponding F-term supergravity potential in the Einstein frame is related with the frame function (\ref{eq11}) or with the conformal factor (\ref{eq12}) via the relation (\ref{eq8}) \cite{Ferrara0}.
+That is in the CSS models, for a cubic superpotential the F-term Einstein frame potential can be obtained from the F-term Jordan frame potential itself.
+But in general, where the superpotential is not cubic, the Einstein frame F-term potential in the generic supergravity theory is quite complicated as given in the equation (\ref{eq6}).
+In such a case the F-term Jordan frame potential has to be calculated from the corresponding Einstein frame potential using the relation (\ref{eq8}).

 We can preserved the superconformal symmetry of matter multiplets by setting $\mathcal{J}(\mathcal{X}) = 0$.
 In this case, the non-minimal coupling of the scalar fields become fixed and hence the scalar fields are conformally coupled to gravity.
-However, we can break the superconformal symmetry explicitly by setting an appropriate holomorphic function $\mathcal{J}(\mathcal{X})$, which will include the nontrivial non-minimal coupling to gravity \cite{Ferrara0, Lee, Kallosh}.
+However, we can break the superconformal symmetry explicitly by setting an appropriate holomorphic function $\mathcal{J}(\mathcal{X})$, which will include the nontrivial non-minimal coupling to gravity \cite{Ferrara0,Lee,Kallosh}.
 An important possibility, in our context, to break the superconformal symmetry of the matter multipletes in the supergravity action is to introduce a dimensionless parameter in the holomorphic function $\mathcal{J}(\mathcal{X})$.
-As a simple illustration, if we denote this parameter by $\chi$ and introduced two complex scalar fields, viz., $\mathcal{S}$ and $\Phi$, then after the gauge fixing, the holomorphic function $\mathcal{J}(\mathcal{X})$ can be expressed as $-\frac{3\chi}{4}\Phi^2$ \cite{Ferrara0, Kallosh}, which is independent of the field $\mathcal{S}$.
+As a simple illustration, if we denote this parameter by $\chi$ and introduced two complex scalar fields, viz., $X$ and $\Phi$, then after the gauge fixing, the holomorphic function $\mathcal{J}(\mathcal{X})$ can be expressed as $-\frac{3\chi}{4}\Phi^2$ \cite{Ferrara0,Kallosh}, which is independent of the field $X$.
 Under this situation the frame function (\ref{eq11}) and the conformal factor (\ref{eq12}) turn out to be \cite{Ferrara0}

 and